 A limited number of Graduate Assistantships are available throughout the University.
 Graduate Assistantships provide tuition remission at an in-state rate, a percentage of your fees, and a modest monthly stipend.
 Graduate Assistants are responsible for all fees not covered by the assistantship.

 Persons interested in applying for a Graduate Assistantship should submit their Graduate Assistantship application to the individual college or department they are interested in working with.
 Direct contact with each college or department is encouraged as additional application materials and references may be required and some departments may also have specific deadlines for assistantship applications.

 Below are the instructions to apply for a Graduate Assistantship.
 The criteria listed are required for all assistantships; however, each department may require more information (e.g. letters of recommendation, personal statement, etc.).
-You must contact the "Contact Person" listed below for more information about their criteria.
+You must contact the "Contact Person" listed in the PDF below for more information about their criteria.

 Steps for Applying:

-1. Complete the Graduate Assistantship application located below.
+1. Complete the Graduate Assistantship Application.
+(See link above.)

 2. Save the application to your computer and email it as an attachment to the appropriate contact person in the Departments Offering Assistantships.
 (See Graduate Assistantship Stipends PDF above.)

-3. Along with the application, please send your resume and all additional information you feel may be helpful to the contact person.
+3. Along with the application, include your resume and any other additional information you feel may be helpful to the contact person.

 4. Wait for a response from the contact person regarding additional information or documentation that may require be required (e.g. letters of recommendation, personal statement, etc.).